Deepomatic/deepoctl/README.md

-# Deepomatic Controler
+# Deepomatic Controller

-This controler have been made in order to help you interacting with our services via the command line.
+This controller have been made in order to help you interacting with our services via the command line.

 [![Build Status](https://travis-ci.com/Deepomatic/deepoctl.svg?branch=master)](https://travis-ci.com/Deepomatic/deepoctl)